- Why Do Climbing Shoes Smell?

 Once your shoes are squeaky clean, it’s time to dry those babies out.
 With a dry towel or microfiber cloth, give them a quick wipe down.
 Then, stick a cloth inside the shoe and give it a gentle press, this will help absorb some of the water from the inside and significantly decrease the drying time.

 Now that your shoes aren’t dripping wet, gently stuff them with paper or a microfiber cloth to help them dry out and retain their natural shape.
 Open them up to allow air to circulate and put them somewhere warm (not hot) ideally with a bit of airflow.

 It goes without saying that you shouldn’t put them in the drying machine and you should never expose them to excessive sunlight.
-Like vampires and my ginger mum, extreme temperatures are the natural enemies of climbing shoes.
+Like vampires and my ginger mother, extreme temperatures are the natural enemies of climbing shoes.
 They will inevitably delaminate glue, misshape shoes, and cause rubber deoxidization.

 Step 4: Enjoy Your Clean Climbing shoes!

 After a few hours, your shoes will be dry and ready to climb in again.
 If you really want to speed up the drying process, you could use a hairdryer, just ensure that it’s on the lowest heat setting and keep it well away from your shoes.
 You aren’t trying to heat your shoes up here, just offering some extra airflow.

 Following the steps I just shared with you, here’s how my Agros look now.

 As you can see, I wasn’t able to get rid of all those awkward stains, but they look significantly cleaner than they did yesterday.
 More importantly, they don’t smell at all.
 Because I didn’t use excessively hot water, or chemicals, or leave them in direct sunlight, the shoes fit exactly as they did pre-wash.